 Implicit Bias - attitudes that are largely unconscious and may directly contradict the person's expressed beliefs and values.

-Cognitive Autopsy - a root cause analysis of medical decision-making and the potential influence of cognitive biases part of the differential.
+Cognitive Autopsy - a root cause analysis of medical decision-making and the potential influence of cognitive biases

 Omission Bias - the tendency to systematically favor nontreatment.